-Chelsea accused of buying victim's silence
+Chelsea accused of buying sex abuse victim's silence

 London (CNN)The child sex abuse scandal that has rocked the English football world has taken a new twist after a former player accused one of the world's biggest clubs of buying his silence.

-Gary Johnson, a player with Chelsea during the 1970s and 1980s, alleges the Premier League club paid him £50,000 and asked him to sign a confidentiality agreement last year to prevent any talk of his alleged abuse by former scout Eddie Heath.
+Gary Johnson, a player with Chelsea during the 1970s and 1980s, alleges the Premier League club paid him £50,000 (about $63,540) and asked him to sign a confidentiality agreement last year to prevent any talk of his alleged abuse by former scout Eddie Heath.

-Johnson, now 57, says Heath, who has since died, abused him sexually from the age of 13 and, during an interview with the English newspaper The Daily Mirror, he accuses Chelsea of trying to cover up the story.
+Johnson, now 57, says Heath, who has since died, abused him sexually beginning when he was 13 and, during an interview with the British newspaper The Daily Mirror, he accused Chelsea of trying to cover up the story.

 "I think that they were paying me to keep a lid on this," he told the newspaper.